david-bermudez1102/list-best-rated-movies-cli-gem/README.md

 # ListBestRatedMovies

-CLI will help user to check the best top rated movies by genre/year and see the full description of the movie they pick
+CLI will help user to check the best top rated movies of all times with their full description, rating score andlink, organized by genre/year of the movie they pick

-Program will scrape data from https://www.rottentomatoes.com/top/bestofrt/top_100_#{genre}_movies/ and https://www.imdb.com/search/title/?genres=#{genre}&explore=title_type,genres to get the best movies by genre/ year and get their title, description, scores, etc
+Program will scrape data from https://www.rottentomatoes.com/top/bestofrt/top_100_#{genre}_movies/ to get the best movies by genre/ year and get their title, description, scores, etc

-Program will prompt user what genre they want to check the best movies with If user inputs comedy, We'll scrape into https://www.rottentomatoes.com/top/bestofrt/top_100_comedy_movies/ If user inputs all, We'll scrape into all genre links available at https://www.rottentomatoes.com/top/bestofrt/top_100_#{genre}_movies/
+Program will prompt user what genre they want to input:

+ - If user inputs comedy, We'll scrape into https://www.rottentomatoes.com/top/bestofrt/top_100_comedy_movies/
+ - If user inputs a genre that is not on the genres list, we'll prompt user to enter a valid genre

 Program will prompt user what year they want to check the best movies with If user inputs 2018, We'll only show the movies of that year based on the genre user inputs above